VagelisKalimeris/RestAPI-Manage-Productions-And-Crew/README.md

 Using just the association table entries, the dates from main tables, and performing interval overlap calculations, we infer validity and perform all required operations.

-All complex operations including database writes, have been carefully wrapped in [transactions][sqlite transactions] to avoid race conditions.
+All complex operations including database writes, have been carefully wrapped in [serialized][sqlite transactions] transactions to avoid race conditions in case of concurrent execution.

 ## Testing